Photo: Ron Mader, Old fort state park (Some rights reserved)

 Among our Las Vegas faves, the place where Las Vegas began, the Old Las Vegas Mormon Fort State Historic Park, 500 East Washington Avenue in downtown.
-Entrance fee is $3 and those under 12 years of age are free.
+Entrance fee is $3 and free for those under 12 years of age.
 Tue-Sat 8am-430pm.
 Recommended for history fans.
+The fort was an important stop on the Old Spanish Trail.

 The site of the first permanent European settlement in the Las Vegas Valley.
 The fort is an immersive, closed and open-air museum environment, complete with requisite displays, gift shop, remains of the 1855 adobe fort, gardens (!), and a replica of the original springs.